astropy/astropy/docs/visualization/wcsaxes/overlays.rst

 Patches/shapes/lines
 ********************

-Transformations can also be passed to Matplotlib patches.
-For example, we can use the :meth:`~astropy.visualization.wcsaxes.WCSAxes.get_transform` method above to plot a rectangle in FK5 equatorial coordinates:
+Transformations can also be passed to Astropy or Matplotlib patches.
+For example, we can use the :meth:`~astropy.visualization.wcsaxes.WCSAxes.get_transform` method above to plot a quadrangle in FK5 equatorial coordinates:

 .. plot::